This post is about career evolution. It’s part announcement and part career advice. It is personal.

 You can still contact me and you can still call (find my contact info on LinkedIn).
 I’ll probably go back to commute calls – 15 minutes of help and advice during my commute in addition to blogging when I can.

 Thank you for being a big part of my Chapter 3 and I look forward to seeing how we can stay friends and help each other during Chapter 4.
+My career evolution continues.

 Thanks Cappellmeister for the photo via Flickr

 Written by: Tim Tyrell-Smith